Trump family: Ivana Trump

-Ivana was a senior executive of The Trump Organization for seven years, including executive vice president for interior design.
+Ivana was a senior executive of the Trump Organization for seven years, including executive vice president for interior design.
 She led the interior design of Trump Tower with its signature pink marble.
 Ivana was appointed CEO and president of the Trump Castle Hotel and Casino in Atlantic City and later became the manager of the Plaza Hotel in Manhattan.

-Ivana Trump was vice president of interior design for the company, leading the signature design of Trump Tower.
-Afterwards, her then-husband appointed her to head up the Trump Castle Hotel and Casino as president.

 Marla Maples

+Marla Ann Maples, the second wife of Donald Trump, was born on October 27, 1963, in Cohutta, Georgia, U.S. She was an actress, television personality, model, singer and presenter.
+They married in December 1993, two months after the birth of their daughter Tiffany, separated in 1997 and divorced in 1999.